gvallee/dpu_offload_service/doc/ucc_integration.md

 ## UCC team

 UCC teams ultimately represent MPI communciators to perform a collective operations.
-As a result, in order to perform the offloading, all ranks in the team need to connect to a service process running on a local DPU that implements the offloading capability.
+As a result, in order to perform the offloading, all ranks in a team need to connect to a service process running on a local DPU that implements the offloading capability.

 Since it is possible to have multiple service processes per DPU and also because